DCRUSTODC/nvim-dots/README.md

 - Step 1 - Born as a chad.
 JK... no one is a chad by birth.
 One has to work on himself to be ranked among "Chads".
 - This is a custom config for `C++` in NvChad.
 - First, install <a href="https://nvchad.com/">NvChad</a>.
+- Second, follow first, and you'll know the rest.